shakibhoseen/chat_app_flutter/README.md

 # Flutter Whats App Clone

-A Flutter chat app clone that leverages Firebase for real-time messaging, using Provider for state management, and follows clean code practices.
+📱 **Flutter What's App clone**: A Flutter chat app clone that leverages Firebase for real-time messaging, using Provider for state management, and follows clean code practices.
 This chat app offers features like authentication, updating profiles, message seen status, message resending, and more.

 ## Table of Contents